 The planning and execution of this event will be featured as three separate projects in the Career Pathways Showcase category at this year’s SkillsUSA state competition April 25-27— Health Services, Human Services and Business Industry.

 The Allied Health students are: Larissa Havey, Allasandra Thompson and Emily Shal.
 Culinary Arts students are: Katie Costa, Khloe Vega and Sydney Stewart.
-Business Marketing students are Jozmell Ramos, Emily Silvestre and Frank Carmago.
+Business Marketing students are Josmell Ramos, Halie Alsariba and Meghan Jegorow.